cvickery/scrollable_tables/README.md

 ## HTML and CSS Preconditions

-- Each table to be adjusted must be wrapped in another HTML element, normally a _div_, with no top/bottom borders or padding.
+- Each table to be adjusted must be wrapped in another HTML element, normally a _div_.
 When *ScrollableTable* adjusts the height of a table, it does so by adjusting the height of this _div_.
-- The containing div must have zero margin, border, and padding.
-It must not be positioned.
-This set of constraints may possbily be violated, but the results are not guaranteed.
+- The containing div must have zero margin, border, and padding, and it must not be positioned.
+These constraints may possbily be violated, but the results are not guaranteed.
 - Each scrollable table must include both a _thead_ and _tbody_ element.
 Multiple _tbody_ elements are not supported: only the first one will scroll.

 ## Usage